Determination of the pion generalized parton distributions at zero skewness: Phenomenological Framework

 The optimal values of these parameters are obtained by minimizing the $\chi^2$ function:

 where ${\cal E}_i$ is the $i$th experimental data point, ${\cal T}_i$ is the corresponding theoretical prediction, and $\delta{\cal E}_i$ is the total experimental uncertainty which is obtained by adding statistical and systematic errors in quadrature.
 The sum runs over all data points from the datasets discussed in Sec.~\ref{sec:four}.
+In practice, we performed a systematic parameter-scan procedure~\cite{H1:2009pze} to identify the most stable minimum.
+This reduces the risk of local minima and ensures that the extracted parameters correspond to a genuine global optimum.
+The fit quality for each dataset and the resulting parameter uncertainties are reported in Sec.~\ref{sec:five}.

 The minimization is carried out using the Python interface of the CERN \texttt{MINUIT} library~\cite{James:1975dr}, \texttt{iMINUIT}~\cite{iminuit}.
 The uncertainties on the extracted GPDs are estimated using the standard Hessian method~\cite{Pumplin:2001ct} as implemented in \texttt{iMINUIT}, with $\Delta\chi^2 = 1$ corresponding to the $68\%$ confidence level.